 Sustain is encouraging everyone to write to their MP and ask for accountability, transparency and democracy in trade deals.
 To find out how you can join in, click here.

 Notes to Editors

-2. The £1bn figure is calculated based on 10x foodborne illness rate in the US versus the UK as a percentage of the population.
+2. The £1bn figure is calculated based on up to 10x foodborne illness rate in the US versus the UK as a percentage of the population.
 The FSA calculated a saving to the economy of £13m thanks to a 100,000 reduction in human cases of campylobacter.
-If the UK infection rate increased x10, that would mean an extra 9m people would suffer illness.
+If the UK infection rate increased x10 across all foodborne pathogens and contaminants that cause food poisoning, that would mean a theoretical extra 9m people would suffer illness.
 We calculate this as a possible additional cost to the economy of days off and NHS treatment costs of £1.17bn.

 3. Explanatory note added after publication of this statement: US figures are based on laboratory-confirmed cases, reported cases and population estimates; UK figures are based mainly on laboratory-confirmed cases.
 Therefore, direct comparison is complicated, and it cannot be assumed that the numbers of people in the US who experience food poisoning is definitely 10 times higher (an absolute figure), only that it may be up to 10 times higher.
 Death rates are more directly comparable.